11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 4. Have a Consistent Routine

-Keeping a consistent daily routine helps your dog feel more secure and confident.
-This has very beneficial effects on his general well-being and behavior.
+A steady daily rhythm helps your dog feel more secure and confident.
+The payoff shows up in his mood and his behavior.

 5. Exercise Your Dog